Roll20/roll20-api-scripts/Its A Trap/README.md

 Combined with modules called Trap Themes, this script also allows system-specific automation of trap effects and passive perception used to spot them.

-## Creating traps:

-Place the token for your trap on the ```GM layer```.
-Then, select the trap token and activate its 'ItsATrap_trapCreationWizard' token macro.
-This will present a menu for setting up the trap's configurations.
+## Trap Maker menu
+When this script is installed, it installs a macro called **TrapMaker**.
+When you select a token that you want to set up as a trap and click this macro, it displays a **Trap Configuration** menu in the VTT's chat, from which you can modify the trap's various properties (discussed below).

+When you use this menu on a token for the first time, it will be moved to the **GM layer** and it will be given the **cobweb** status marker.
+The script uses these properties to identify which tokens are active as traps.

+The GM notes section of the trap's token will be used to hold the JSON data for the trap's properties.
+Please do not edit the GM notes for a trap token manually.

+### Enabling the menu macro
+This macro is not added to your macro bar automatically, so you'll need to check the **In Bar** checkbox next to the **TrapMaker** macro to activate it.

 ## Trap properties

-The following subsections go into detail about each of these configurations.
+The following subsections go into detail about each of the properties that can be set and modified for a trap.

 ### Core properties
+These are the basic properties of the trap.

 #### Name
 This is the name of the trap.

-e.g. 'pit trap' or 'explosive runes'
+e.g. _'pit trap'_ or _'explosive runes'_

 #### Type
 The It's A Trap! script, contrary to its name, can be used to automate more kinds of hidden objects than just traps.
-By default, the value of this property will just be 'trap', but you could define it to be something like 'hazard', 'hidden enemy', or 'concealed item' instead.
+By default, the value of this property will just be _'trap'_, but you could define it to be something like _'hazard'_, _'hidden enemy'_, or _'concealed item'_ instead.
 This type will appear in the trap's header when it is activated.

 E.g., the header will read 'IT'S A TRAP!!!' if the type is 'trap', or